RoonLabs/node-roon-api/README.md

    roon.start_discovery();
    ```

-2. The `provided_services` field when registering your extension let's Roon
+2. The `provided_services` field when calling the `RoonApi::init_services()`
-know you have are providing services.
+let's Roon know you have are providing service.
+Above, we pass an instance of
+`RoonApiStatus`, which enables Roon to show a status message below the extension
+information in Roon Settings.

 The `RoonApiStatus::set_status()` method notifies the connected Roon Cores
 know of the new status.
 The second argument is true if the status is an error,